How to Get a Job in General Labor

 What qualifications do you need to be a general laborer?

-Laborers do not usually have educational requirements, but specialized training may help them transition more quickly to advanced roles.
-The employer or staffing agency will provide any additional training necessary for the role.
-Also, some general labor roles require additional screening requirements like background checks or drug tests.
+General labor jobs do not usually have educational requirements, but specialized training may help them transition more quickly to advanced roles.
+Their employer or staffing agency will provide any additional training necessary for the role.
+Also of note: Some general labor jobs require additional screening requirements like background checks or drug tests.

 What’s the job outlook for general laborers?

 General laborers and helpers work in many industries including construction and manufacturing.
 As demand for workers in these fields continues to increase, so does demand for general laborers.
-For example, according to the Bureau of Labor Statistics, overall employment of construction workers is projected to grow 7% from 2020 to 2030.
-The same percentage is expected for hand laborers and material movers in the manufacturing and warehousing industries, and a similar percentage could be expected for general labor.
+According to the Bureau of Labor Statistics, overall employment of general labor construction workers is projected to grow 4% from 2021 to 2031.
+The same percentage of growth is expected for hand laborers and material movers in the manufacturing and warehousing industries, and a similar percentage could be expected for most general labor work.

-PeopleReady connects you with construction, landscaping and manufacturing jobs
+PeopleReady connects you with construction, landscaping and manufacturing General labor jobs

 Looking for general labor jobs?